jp-um/ARI5902_Research_Topics_In_Artificial_Intelligence/README.md

 # ARI5902 Research Topics In Artificial Intelligence

+During this workshop I will show you how to build machine learning models for Computational Drug Discovery.

+You will need a ton of software (configuration, etc.), which I have conveniently installed and set-up for you and placed in a docker container (you're spoilt these days!).
 This should be as easy as issuing:

 ```
 docker pull jpebe/ari5902